ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 }
 ```

-Publishers can then specify which variable groups they wish to enable by including `{enabled: true}` for the specific variable groups in their `amp-analytics` configuration.
+You can specify which variable groups you want enabled by including `{enabled: true}` for the specified variable groups within the provider's <amp-analytics> configuration. `enabled` is a reserved keyword, and can not be used as a variable name.
 ```html
 /* Included on publisher page */
 <amp-analytics type="myVendor" id="myVendor" data-credentials="include">